 As most Sabah populations are concentrated around coastal cities, shelf cloud is nothing new to us.
-However, shelf clouds can be intimidating and ominous when it is massive, like the one freaked out everyone on 12 Jun 2012 and made news headline in Sabah.
+However, shelf clouds can be intimidating and ominous when it is massive, like the one freaked out everyone on 1 Jul 2022 and 12 Jun 2012, and made news headline in Sabah.

 Shelf cloud can stretch for dozens of kilometres.
 Usually it develops during night on the sea, and sweeps landward in the morning.
 The cloud generates gusty wind up to 50 km/hour and rough seas with 3.5 Metres high waves.
 The abundant rainfall it carries could cause flood.

 3. Mammatus Clouds

 This cloud is quite rare and I only see it once or twice per year.
 It is my favourite because its distinctive bulbous protrusions looks like smooth and bubbly cotton balls.
 On 6 August 2021, I was happy to photograph one when the cloud was lit up beautifully by sunset.

 A bit of research told me that it is Mammatus, also known as mammatocumulus, which means “mammary cloud” or “breast cloud” in Latin word.
 I never view Mammatus cloud as a “tits cloud”.
 Anyway, it does resemble cow’s udders.

 Mammatus clouds form when the ice crystals in the clouds vaporize in an unstable atmosphere.
 The cold and denser air sinks in pockets and creates a series of bulges or pouches emerging from the base of a cloud.